Common Insurance Terms

 Premium

-A health insurance plan that is certified by Your Health Idaho and the Idaho Department of Insurance, provides essential health benefits, follows established limits on cost-sharing (like deductibles, co-payments, and out-of-pocket maximum amounts), and meets other requirements.
+A health insurance plan certified by Your Health Idaho provides the ten essential health benefits, follows established limits on cost-sharing (like deductibles, co-payments, and out-of-pocket maximum amounts), and meets other requirements.

-A dental insurance plan that helps pay for the cost of visits to a dentist for basic or preventive services like teeth cleaning, X-rays, and fillings.
-In the Marketplace, dental coverage is available either as part of a comprehensive medical plan or by itself through a “stand-alone” dental plan.
+A dental insurance plan that helps pay for the cost of dentist visits for basic or preventive services like teeth cleaning, X-rays, and fillings.
+In the Marketplace, dental coverage is available either as part of a comprehensive medical plan or as a “stand-alone” dental plan.

 A change in your life that can make you eligible for a Special Enrollment Period, allowing you to enroll in health coverage outside of Open Enrollment.
-Examples of qualifying life events are moving to or within Idaho to a new rating area, changes in your income, loss of employer coverage, and changes in your family size e.g., marriage or having a baby).
+Examples of qualifying life events are moving to or within Idaho to a new rating area, changes in your income, loss of employer-sponsored coverage, and changes in your family size, e.g., marriage or having a baby).

-A time outside of the Open Enrollment period during which you and your family can enroll in health coverage.
-In order to qualify for a Special Enrollment Period, you must experience a Qualifying Life Event (QLE).
+A time outside of Open Enrollment during which you and your family can enroll in health coverage.
+To qualify for a Special Enrollment Period, you must experience a Qualifying Life Event.